Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Mississippi

 Ole Miss requires coordination with the University Police Department for all drone operations on campus.
-Vaught-Hemingway Stadium has a temporary flight restriction during football games and athletic events.
+Vaught-Hemingway Stadium is subject to a temporary flight restriction during all home football games and athletics events.

 YesUniversity Police Department